UI Health Recognized for Inclusive Care, Policies for LGBTQ Patients, Visitors, and Employees

 The HEI survey found that 56 percent of lesbian, gay, and bisexual patients and 70 percent of transgender or gender-nonconforming patients have experienced some type of discrimination in their healthcare.
-The Health Equality Index allows LGBT patients and their loved ones to find facilities that provide equitable and inclusive care.
+The Health Equality Index allows LGBTQ patients and their loved ones to find facilities that provide equitable and inclusive care.

 The remarkable progress reflected in the 2018 HEI includes: